fiberplane/goose-quotes/README.md

 ## Requirements:

-Besides the requirements specified in the `package.json` you will need a Postgres database and the `DATABASE_URL` environment variable set.
+Besides the requirements specified in the `package.json` you will need a Postgres database.

+### Database Setup

+#### 1. Initializing the Database tables:
+The `DATABASE_URL` must be set as an environment variable to run the `db:migration` script, which migrates the generated tables to the database.
+#### 2. Ensuring Cloudflare Worker Access:
+Later, the Cloudflare worker will also need access to this variable.
+Therefore, it should be set in one of the following locations:
+- `.dev.vars` file
+- `wrangler.toml` file

 We recommend using [Neon](https://neon.tech/) for a Postgres database, but any other Postgres database should do the trick, as well as running one locally.

+### OpenAi API Setup

 For the generation of quotes and biographies for the geese, you will need an OpenAI API key.
 You can create one [here](https://platform.openai.com/api-keys).